Karumi/project-quality-assurance/design-collaboration-guidelines.md

 ### Screen transitions

-If in the navigation prototype no screen transitions are described, ensure with UX and Product Owner that native transitions from the platform will be applied.
-And if any custom transitions are described, they should include at least duration and easings curves used.
+If in the navigation prototype no screen transitions are described, ensure with UX and Product Owner that native screen transitions from the platform will be applied.
+And if any custom transitions are specified, they should include at least duration and easings curves used.

 ## Empty States
 An essential step while design and estimating how complicated a screen is, is to define its empty states.